Locksmith Charley presents:

 http://www.nydailynews.com/news/story/325106p-277923c.html

-What can be said for "burglar bars" can also be said for DOUBLE CYLINDER DEADBOLTS (a deadbolt with a keyhole on the inside as well as a keyhole on the outside).
+What can be said for "burglar bars" can also be said for DOUBLE CYLINDER DEADBOLTS (a deadbolt with a keyhole on the inside as well as a keyhole on the outside) on entry doors or security doors .
 That is to say that unless you keep a key in the inside cylinder at all times when someone is at home you are in violation of fire codes and you and/or someone you love is subject to being BURNED TO DEATH if there is a FIRE!

 I have been asked before "Where can I get some of these safe quick-release window guards?"